Converting cyclohexanol to to cyclohexene

 cyclohexanol

 The is an Organic elimination reaction.
-First we start my taking a solution of cyclohexanol, which is a cyclohexane ring with an alcohol functional group attached to it.
-Then we add sulfuric acid to the reaction.
+First we start my taking a solution of cyclohexanol, HOCH(CH2)5, which is a cyclohexane ring with an alcohol functional group attached to it.
+Then we add sulfuric acid (H2SO4) to the reaction.
 The acid will react with the alcohol group.

-You can repeat this same procedure with other compounds that contain a leaving group.
-One which departs and make new compounds.
-Share them with your teachers, friends, family, neighbors.
 The fun part about this lab was using the condenser.
 You had to heat up the cyclohexanol and sulfuric acid so they could react with each other.
 Once they reacted the newly formed cyclohexene was converted to vapor form.
 This new substance was condensed from the sulfuric acid and moved to a different beaker.

 The heated sulfuric acid